 If you qualify for the tax credit in a prior tax year but didn't file Schedule CB with your original state income tax return, you should file an amended return with your Schedule CB.
 Be sure to fill in the Amended return oval on the return.

 The Schedule CB must be completed within three years from the last day for filing the return, without regard to any extension of time to file.

-For more details, please visit Learn how to apply for the Circuit Breaker tax credit.
+For more details, please visit Apply for the Circuit Breaker tax credit.